hdl-registers/hdl-registers/doc/sphinx/rst/extensions/extensions_custom_generator.rst

 methods :meth:`.RegisterCodeGenerator.create`, :meth:`.RegisterCodeGenerator.create_if_needed`
 and :meth:`.RegisterCodeGenerator.header` just like the standard hdl-registers generators.

+It also, by extension, inherits from the :class:`.RegisterCodeGeneratorHelpers` class.
-If the custom generator also inherits from :class:`.RegisterCodeGeneratorHelpers`, it has access to some useful functions for constructing the generated code.
+Meaning it has access to some useful functions for constructing the generated code.
 Used in the example above is :meth:`.RegisterCodeGeneratorHelpers.iterate_registers`.

 Running the example script above will yield the following result file: